If you’re doing business locally, you should make your website easy to find by people searching for your product or service in your local area.

 3 – Register with Industry- and Professional-Related Directories

 Find specialized directories where you can get your website and name listed.
 To find directories specific to your profession or industry, type your keywords for your industry and the word ‘directory’ in to Google.

 For example, if you are a Financial Advisor in Vancouver, BC, Canada – type several variations in Google search:

 Financial Planning Canada Directory

 4 – Register with Your Local Business Directories

 a) Find local business directories, just type in Google your city/location and the word “directory.”
-Example: Vancouver Directory, and Vancouver Business Directory
+Example: New York Directory, and New York Business Directory

 b) Call your local Chamber of Commerce and ask about website listings.
 They may provide a service for listing your website on their website.
 Your city/town may have a website that provides listings for local businesses.